Soso2509/ACIT4630-Project/README.md

 → (*Tool-specific functionality; likely supports IL evaluation and visualization.*)

 ### Time Alignment for 24-Hour Analysis
-Our analytics scripts are designed to isolate performance data across 24-hour periods, using timestamps from goal_timestamps.json.
-To make this work
+Our analytics scripts are designed to isolate performance data across 24-hour periods, using timestamps from `goal_timestamps.json`.
 > [!IMPORTANT]
+> To make this work:\
 > You must provide the **correct training start time** (e.g., 2025-05-01 18:07).

 ## Problems and Issues
 There are issues with the library which we haven’t been able to assess.
 They mostly stem from the fragmented nature of the RL deployment which was already present in the TMRL library.

 ### Problem 1
 Only 2 out of 4 computers on the project team can run agents properly.
-This does not seem to correlate with versions of Windows, python, or libraries as changing to what the working PCs have been using have made no difference.
+This does not seem to correlate with versions of Windows (Windows 10 and 11), python, or libraries as changing to what the working PCs have been using have made no difference.

+Hardware also doesn’t seem to be the problem either as we’ve tried different GPUs (AMD and Nvidia) and CPUs (AMD and Intel), but these seem to make no feasible difference.

 For this problem the agent can be loaded and such, but the neural network behind the IL and RL isn’t working as intended, their act values are much lower than what they should output.
 Subsequently the agent drives forward for only 1 step and then stands still until restart.

+> [!IMPORTANT]
+> Any value lower than ~0.6 returns no output for throttle and reverse.

 This issue has plagued the team for the entire project period, but no changes seem to make a difference.
-We believe this issue has something to do with the complexity of the original library since it creates files in two other locations (that we know of) which also must be kept up to date as we work on the project.
+We believe this issue has something to do with the complexity of the original library since it creates files in two other locations (*that we know of*) which also must be kept up to date as we work on the project.

-Hardware should not be the issue either

 ### Problem 2
 If any changes are made in the library, then these changes need to be made to the corresponding files in the folder (this folder is downloaded on setup)